 UBS, Citigroup and RBS are among banks already doing just that, reversing decades of global expansion.
 UBS said in October that it plans to cut about 10,000 jobs and retreat from most fixed-income trading after Switzerland set capital rules for its biggest lenders that are almost double international minimums agreed to by the Basel Committee on Banking Supervision.

 Citigroup and Bank of America Corp.
-(BAC), the two U.S. lenders that received the most aid during the financial crisis, have been selling foreign operations and retreating from businesses.
+(BAC:US), the two U.S. lenders that received the most aid during the financial crisis, have been selling foreign operations and retreating from businesses.

 Citigroup, whose former Chief Executive Officer Vikram Pandit used to extol the virtues of the bank’s “globality,” said today it plans to cut more than 11,000 jobs and sell or significantly scale back consumer operations in Pakistan, Paraguay, Romania, Turkey and Uruguay.
 It will also cut branches in Brazil, Hong Kong, Hungary and Korea, as well as the U.S.

 RBS, majority owned by the British government since being bailed out in 2008, said it will close or sell its cash- equities, mergers-advisory and equity-capital-markets divisions.

 The Fed’s plan is part of a trend by national regulators since the crisis to ensure they can protect local depositors and creditors of global financial institutions in the event of a failure.
 Even organizations such as the International Monetary Fund and the Basel committee, which have sought to foster global finance, have had to adapt their approaches or have been overruled by national and regional interests.